 For most of my decluttering, I find it best to do it a little at a time.
-If you scroll through my blog, you’ll find declutter checklists for every room in your home.
+If you scroll through my blog, you’ll find declutter checklists for your entire house.
 However, there are a few seasons or unique times in our lives where it makes sense to do a deep declutter of just a certain category in one day.
+Whether you are spring cleaning or trying to get a certain space organized at the beginning of a new year, I can help.
 Today, let’s look at a few of those times and uncover how to do a 1 day declutter.

 Back to School: